michaelcrosato/JG1/README.md

    - Use SPACE to end your turn and pass control to the other player
    - Units reset their movement and attack status at the start of their player's turn

+4. **Combat System**:
+   - All attacks have an 85% base hit chance - attacks can miss!
+   - **Assault Disruption**: Enemy snipers adjacent to your Assault units have 50% reduced hit chance (42.5% total)
+   - Position your Assault units strategically to protect other units from sniper fire
+   - Failed attacks still consume the unit's attack for that turn

 ### Strategy Tips

 - **Positioning**: Use the hexagonal grid to your advantage - units have 6 adjacent hexes instead of 4
 - **Unit Synergy**: Combine different unit types for effective tactics
-  - Use Marines for flexible positioning
+  - Use Marines for flexible positioning with improved 2-hex attack range
-  - Use Assault units to tank damage and deal heavy melee damage
+  - Use Assault units to tank damage, deal heavy melee damage, AND disrupt enemy snipers
-  - Use Snipers to provide long-range support from safe positions
+  - Use Snipers to provide long-range support from safe positions, but keep them away from enemy Assault units
 - **Movement Planning**: Plan your movement carefully - you can move then attack, but not attack then move
-- **Range Advantage**: Snipers can attack from 3 hexes away, use this to avoid retaliation
+- **Range Advantage**: Snipers can attack from 3 hexes away, Marines from 2 hexes - use this to avoid retaliation
+- **Assault Tactics**: Position Assault units adjacent to enemy units to reduce sniper effectiveness by 50%
+- **Hit Chance**: All attacks have an 85% base hit chance, but snipers near enemy Assault units only have 42.5% hit chance

 ## File Structure